gobuffalo/docs/templates/docs/directory-structure.md

 ### database.yml

 <%= note() { %>
 This file is optional.
-If don't need a database, or if you want to handle the database without pop/soda, you can remove it.
+If you don't need a database, or if you want to handle the database without pop/soda, you can remove it.
 <% } %>

 This file contains the database configuration for [pop/soda](https://github.com/markbates/pop).